When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 Grinding and brewing process

-Once the beans are roasted to perfection, they need to be finely ground in order to give the best shot of espresso.
-Coffee made using a French press, pour over, drip, or other method utilizes more coarsely ground beans.
+Once the beans are roasted to perfection, they need to be finely ground to produce the best shot of espresso.

 For espresso or doppios, the beans should be so finely ground that they resemble grains of sand: